 Are there different types of thermal paste?

-There are many types of thermal paste which differ depending on their chemical composition, viscosity, cooling capabilities and, most importantly, thermal conductivity.
+There are many types of thermal paste that differ depending on their chemical composition, viscosity, cooling capabilities, and, most importantly, thermal conductivity.
 The 6 types of paste that are mainly used are:

 - Liquid metal-based

 There are no alternatives to completely replace the thermal paste on a CPU, however, if you absolutely have to use your computer, there are a few substitutes that can be used for 1-2 days until you buy a paste.